DDTLK/review/AGL-CIAT.md

 * Scheduler - This is the piece that causes jobs to be run - periodically this will scan the database to check for queued test jobs and available test devices, starting jobs when the needed resources become available.
 * Dispatcher-master daemon - This communicates with the worker(s) using ZMQ.

-#### Software : LAVA server (master) TODO!!!!
+#### Software : LAVA server (master)

+* Web nterface
+* Job scheduling, priorities
+* XML-RPC API
-Board description
+* Board description

   device-type
-Web interface
-Job scheduling, priorities

-What all boards of this “type” have in common u-boot , fastboot, barebox, etc.
+  * What all boards of this “type” have in common
+    * u-boot , fastboot, barebox, etc.
-Load addresses
+    * Load addresses

-Bootloader environment
+    * Bootloader environment
-Can inherit/extend other device-types (e.g. base-uboot)
+  * Can inherit/extend other device-types (e.g. base-uboot)
-XML-RPC API
   device
-Specific to one instance of a board
+  * Specific to one instance of a board

-Board description
-Select device-type
+    * Select device-type
-How to connect to serial console
+    * How to connect to serial console
-PDU: how to power on/off
+    * PDU: how to power on/off
-Can override/extend settings from device-type
+    * Can override/extend settings from device-type

 ### LAVA-worker